Solo7775/context-based-translator/README.md

 ## Features
 -   **Context-Aware Translation**: Analyzes the website URL and surrounding text to provide accurate translations.
--   **Smart Explanations**: Offers simple, easy-to-understand explanations of the translated text.
+-   **Smart Explanations**: Offers simple, easy-to-understand explanations of the translated text in your target language.
--   **Text-to-Speech**: Listen to the original text.
+-   **Text-to-Speech**: Listen to the original text with automatic language detection.
+-   **Any AI Model**: Use any model via OpenRouter (GPT-4, Claude 3, Gemini, etc.).
 -   **Multi-Language Support**: Supports translation to multiple languages including Chinese, Japanese, Spanish, French, and more.
 -   **Privacy-Focused**: Your API key is stored locally in your browser.